Sarah Allen Crime

 In addition to her busy Crown Court work, Sarah has a wealth of experience in all aspects of motoring law where she regularly appears in Magistrates’ Courts and Crown courts throughout the country.
 She is instructed on behalf of some of the country’s leading insurers and specialist motoring solicitors.
 She has represented well-known figures in the media world and also business leaders and is well regarded in this area of law.

-As well as her criminal practice Sarah is also instructed on professional disciplinary matters, having appeared at the General Head Teachers Union, Social Services Board and the Nursing and Midwifery Council.
+As well as her criminal practice Sarah is also instructed on professional disciplinary matters, having appeared on behalf of Teachers, Head Teachers, Nurses and Social Workers.

 Sarah also speaks fluent Spanish.